 • a pupil absconds from a class or tries to leave school (N.B. this will only apply if a pupil could be at risk if not kept in the classroom or at school).
+See absconding policy.

 Examples of situations that fall into the third category are: